-Surface noise tends to be more pronounced with acetate or lacquer records.
+When transferring your homemade records to digital the surface noise tends to be more pronounced.
 The level of noise can vary depending on the quality of the record, the condition of the stylus, and the age and wear of the record.

 Surface noise is a term used to describe the hissing, crackling, or pops that can be heard when playing a record.
 It is caused by physical imperfections on the surface of the record, such as scratches, dirt, or dust, that create static electricity as the stylus moves through the grooves.